Alterrz/BloxFlip-Bot/README.md

 # Extras
  In the settings part you can change the emojis for towers/mines

+## Fun Facts
+This has a functional Id Checker! unlike most predictors.

 ## Created by Matheww
  Discord is FailedTrades#0001
  Dm for Support